Air Conditioner Repair Checklist

 Once your thermostat is set properly, you should receive cold air promptly.

 If you have a smart thermostat, like one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for help.
 If it still won’t work, call us at 281-231-8768 for help.

 Your AC probably has a power-cutting device by its condenser.
 This lever is generally in a metal box hung on your house.
-If your unit has recently been tuned up, the device may have unintentionally been put in the “off” position.
+If your unit has recently been tuned up, the device may have unintentionally been turned off.

 Blocked Condensate Drain Pan

 Condensate drain pans keep the additional water your equipment removes from the air.
 This pan can be situated either below or inside your furnace or air handler.

 When there’s a clog or clogged drain, water can accumulate and initiate a safety control to switch off your air conditioner.

 If your pan includes a PVC pipe or drain, you can clear the additional water with a formulated pan-cleaning capsule.
 You can purchase these tablets at a home improvement or hardware store.